10. Type Promotion

 id

-All scalar types can be promoted to vector or matrix types that have an internal type that the scalar can be converted to implicity.
-This can occur when a vector or matrix is used in an operation with a scalar value.
+All scalar types can be promoted to arrays that have an internal type that the scalar can be converted to implicity.
+This can occur when an array is used in an operation with a scalar value.

-The scalar will be implicitly converted to a vector or matrix of equivalent dimensions and equivalent internal type.
+The scalar will be implicitly converted to an array of equivalent dimensions and equivalent internal type.
 For example:

 integer i = 1;